 The chicken bus experience is fast becoming synonymous with a visit to Guatemala.
-If you ever thought that traveling by bus is boring, monotonous, and uncomfortable, you’ve never ridden a chicken bus – known to locals as camionetas.
-What on earth is a chicken bus we hear you cry?
+If you ever thought traveling by bus was boring, monotonous, and uncomfortable, you’ve never ridden a chicken bus—known to locals as camionetas.
+What on earth is a chicken bus we hear you cry.
 Let us explain.

 Traveling in customized Bluebirds that have come from Canada or the USA can not be described as dull or monotonous.
 Is it uncomfortable, though?
 Well, that’s a whole new story.

 Repurposed school buses

 We all know how North American school buses look—they’re big, yellow (obviously), and smell of routine.
 However, it’s a different story once they move to the lower parts of the Americas.
 They’re sold at auction upon reaching ten years of age (or after traveling 150,000 miles) and decked out with “go faster” stripes.
 Windshields get decorated with stickers with religious mantras.
 Putting a “go faster” sticker on a bus that’s designed to be safe and is supposed to be driven slowly could already be a red flag, but wait until you see the interior.
 Bus companies tend to cram in more seats than the bus is meant to take.
 Seat overcrowding drastically shortens the legroom, which gets so narrow that you won’t have to wait long before you start saying those religious mantras written on the windows.
 So much for routine.

 If you were wondering how to take a chicken bus, unfortunately, there’s no definite answer.
 You’re basically on your own.
 The Guatemalan serendipity that makes these buses so appealing in the first place, also makes the schedules almost impossible to figure out—planning on getting in and out of Guatemala City on a chicken bus?
 Don’t even try.
 The city is too chaotic, and you can quickly end up in the wrong place at the wrong time.